Changissnz/caricature_of_the_modern_American_savage/README.md

 such impossible transpirations as immediate wealth distribution.
 They tend to be organized and well-connected in social spheres of pertinence.
 So it is not difficult for them to "put things together for results" on a majority of matters dependent on cooperation.
-However, what tends to be an impediment to the longevity of their successes is their organizational integrity undergoes corrosion from social credit systems and profiteering here and there.
+However, what tends to be an impediment to the longevity of their successes is that their organizational integrity undergoes corrosion from social credit systems and profiteering here and there.
 Afterwards in some cases, their worldview shrinks back into their own circumstances, and they are left with a self-pitying flame that burned them, continues to burn them so greatly that they believe the only way to get back to square one is to get back at their former colleagues.